Apply for personalised number plates

 - obscene, blasphemous, offensive, sexually explicit, violent or discriminatory characters

-- any combination of numbers or letters or substitution of numbers or letters where there is the potential for misrepresentation or any possibility of the plate being mistaken for another plate – eg: 5 substituted for S or 1 for I
+- any combination or substitution of numbers or letters where there is potential misrepresentation that the number plate be mistaken for another number plate – e.g. 5 substituted for S or 1 for I

-- a combination of letters forming MVR plate prefixes – eg: TAXI, TV
+- a combination of letters forming MVR number plate prefixes – e.g. TAXI, TV, MB, CV

-- a diamond character that leads or ends the plate
+- a diamond character that leads or ends the number plate

 - registered trademark or company name, unless you have the authority to display

 - any combination restricted by law including Australian Defence Force